openstack/governance/goals/selected/consistent-and-secure-rbac.rst

    `Phase 3`_

-Operators consuming the BB release will have full support for system-admin, project-admin, project-manager, project-member, project-reader, and service role dedicated for service-to-service communication.
+Operators consuming the BB release will have full support for system-admin, project-admin, project-member, project-reader, and service role dedicated for service-to-service communication.
+Additionally, they will have a project-manager persona for elevated privileges safe for end users on a project.

 CC-Release Timeline
 ^^^^^^^^^^^^^^^^^^^